Lana Del Ray (album): Initial release

 The standard album was officially released on January 4, 2010, as a digital exclusive, released only through the iTunes Store and Amazon.
 During the promotional campaign the album and Del Rey herself would be marketed under three names.
 At release time, Del Rey and the album were both named "Lana Del Ray" (R-A-Y).
 However, the album would also be marketed under the name "Lana Del Ray A.K.A.
 Lizzy Grant", which is the title featured on the album cover, with Del Rey also keeping the name "Lizzy Grant".
 The album was planned to have a physical release, with a minimal number of CDs being pressed to sell at live shows.
 During the pressing, Del Rey decided to change the spelling of her name from Lana Del Ray (R-A-Y) to Lana Del Rey (R-E-Y), leading to a small portion of the albums being printed with the new spelling.
 Eventually, the physical release was cancelled and the CDs were never released.

 Cancellation and removal

 Lana Del Ray was removed from the market three months after its initial release.
 Del Rey and her management made a separation agreement with 5 Points Records on April 1, 2010.
-After the release of her next album, her major-label debut, Born to Die (2012), Del Rey expressed her wish to re-release the album.
+After the release of her next album, Born to Die (2012), Del Rey expressed her wish to re-release the album.

-On November 9, 2012, Del Rey released Born to Die: The Paradise Edition, a reissue of Born to Die, which consisted of the fifteen tracks from the deluxe edition of the album, and 9 new songs which were also marketed as a separate EP, titled Paradise (2012).
+On November 9, 2012, Del Rey released Born to Die: The Paradise Edition, a reissue of Born to Die, which consisted of the original deluxe album and 9 new songs which were also marketed as a separate EP, titled Paradise (2012).
 One of the tracks featured on Paradise was a reworked version of the song "Yayo", the original version of which was the closing track on Lana Del Ray.
-As of 2022, "Yayo" is the only song from Lana Del Ray to get an official release.
+As of 2023, "Yayo" is the only song from Lana Del Ray to get a physical release.